 Vendor Mandated Contracts

 Violations of Breach Notification Laws:

 None to minimal

-Breach reporting to each consumer reporting agency that maintains files on consumers on a nationwide basis is required if more than 10,000 consumer notifications are sent, without reasonable delay.
+Breach reporting to each consumer reporting agency that maintains files on consumers on a nationwide basis is required if more than 10,000 consumer notifications are sent, without unreasonable delay.

-Texas law has heavy penalties for violations of the laws involving protection of personal information and breach notification, including, but not limited to:
+Texas law has heavy penalties for violations of the regulations involving protection of personal information and breach notification, including, but not limited to:

 Civil penalties from $2,000 to $50,000 per violation

 $100 for each individual that failed to receive a notification (up to $250,000)

 Reimbursement of expenses to the state Attorney General